zhonghan721/tp/docs/UserGuide.md

 - `customer add` - Adds a Customer to the Customer database.
 - `customer view` - Shows the details of the specified Customer.
 - `customer list` - Lists all Customers in the Customer database.
-- `customer find` - Finds Customers whose names contain any of the given keywords.
+- `customer find` - Finds Customers whose names contain words that exactly match any of the given keywords.
 - `customer edit` - Updates the details of an existing Customer in the Customer database.
 - `customer delete` - Deletes the specified Customer from the Customer database.